SujalAhrodia/Practice_2020/README.md

 ## Day 11
 > 1. Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements
 > 2. Given two strings s and t , write a function to determine if t is an anagram of s.

+## Day 12
+> 1. Given an integer array nums, find the contiguous subarray within an array (containing at least one number) which has the largest product.